noplacenoaddress/RNMnetwork/Part 3 - Crimes deaths laws health/4 - Health diseases.md

 Always in this panorama my family is not my family and my DNA confirm it.
 So this is not exactly a panorama but always theoretically this is the true.
 In English my family is called **stepfamily** [[39]](https://en.wikipedia.org/wiki/Stepfamily).
 So stepfamily speaking about this scandal connected to the remote neural monitoring facility is obviously a family where the church assign those child from nobility that probably are assigned to others because they are born from an incest, a violence or simply doesn't apply to the physical pattern approved for the family.
 Those sold child are obviously victims of slavery.

-Being part of a stepfamily comport various risk to the child but also some mental ill for the stepparents that I can present in front a court that can be used like an evidence against them.
+Being part of a stepfamily comport various risk to the child but also some mental ill for the stepparents that I can present in front a court that can be used like an evidence against them:

+1.

 ### External links